 Verizon Business has successfully integrated MCI’s operations and standardized global financial processes on SAP.
 Pelham says, “nSAP provides the operational discipline of a single code block or data set across the company so that when you’re looking at something anywhere in the world in SAP, it’s the same.”

 Streamlined systems are essential to running a successful operation, adds Tony Skiadas, vice president and CFO of Verizon Services Operations.
-For example, standardizing accounting, supply chain and payables into one system lets the company maintain tighter control of its financials. “nSAP delivers more simplicity around not having to go to multiple places to get your results.
+For example, standardizing accounting, and payables into one system lets the company maintain tighter control of its financials. “nSAP delivers more simplicity around not having to go to multiple places to get your results.
 It’s helping streamline our reporting and our analysis by getting it in one place under a single architecture,” he says.

 The nSAP project was remarkable not only for its immense scope, but also the relatively short time frame it took to complete, less than 18 months.
 CSC provided essential technical support to Verizon Business to get the project completed quickly.
 Pelham says a key to this was having all the resources and a team structure in place.
 “CSC was able to bring valuable resources to bear in a timely fashion.
 We’d ask for something, and they’d bring the right people in.”

 CSC’s role was to envision a process model to reengineer and consolidate global business processes in areas such as finance, procurement and invoicing.
 Steve Sparling, a vice president in CSC’s Technology and Consumer Group, says, “Verizon had the capability, but they did not have the business model.
 CSC helped create a foundation to allow Verizon to add functionality to its business.”